 AMEC recommends reassessing the UTC every five years.
-At the same time, the City has not seen any significant change to the urban tree canopy in the past
+However, as the City has not seen any significant change to the urban tree canopy in the past 20 years, this may be too short a time frame.

-20 years.
 If no substantive change is made to the canopy goal or the tree regulations or other tree management and education programs, then the status quo is likely to continue.
-A 10 year reassessment period should be adequate for confirming whether tree canopy is being maintained or not.
-However, if the City decides to aim for an increase in UTC and/or substantively change the regulations, management policies or programs with the intent of influencing the total tree canopy in the City, a more frequent assessment period of five to seven years would be recommended to determine whether City programs, policies and/or regulations are having the desired results.
+In this scenario, a 10 year reassessment period should be adequate for confirming whether tree canopy is being maintained or not.
+However, it the City decides to aim for an increase in UTC and/or substantively change the regulations, management policies or programs with the intent of influencing the total tree canopy in the City, a more frequent assessment period may be in order.
+In that scenario, a period of five to seven years would be recommended to determine whether City programs, policies and/or regulations are having the desired results.